 My research interests fall within the fields of development economics, labor economics and behavioral economics.

-My current research focuses on two areas: how individuals' beliefs shape their decisions as they relate to economic development, and the study of frictions that make poverty and inequality persistent
+My current research focuses on two areas: how individuals' beliefs shape their decisions as they relate to economic development, and the study of frictions that make poverty and inequalities persistent

 Job Market Paper